Triage of the Gaia DR3 astrometric orbits. II. A census of white dwarfs: Summary and outlook

 \subsubsection{WD initial to final mass relation}

-Fig.~\ref{fig: nuv hrd} suggests we can estimate the cooling ages of many WDs in our sample based on their UV excess.
+Fig.~\ref{fig: nuv hrd} suggests we can estimate the cooling ages of many WDs in our sample based on their UV excess (but see the caveats discussion below).
 Since the WD masses were dynamically measured, estimating the binary's age would allow us to derive an empirical initial-to-final mass relation (IFMR) for these WDs.
 In most cases, these relations are obtained for single WDs in clusters \citep[e.g.][]{Cummings_2018}.

-This sample allows for empirical estimation of the IFMR in binary systems with orbital separations potentially small enough for inducing interaction during the late stages of the WD progenitor's evolution.
+This sample allows for empirical estimation of the IFMR in binary systems with orbital separations potentially small enough to induce interaction during the late stages of the WD progenitor's evolution.
 However, determining the age of MS stars presents a challenge.
 Techniques like Gyrochronology \citep{bouma23} or abundance analysis may be helpful, yet their reliability, considering the configuration and evolutionary history of the binaries in our sample, is unclear (\citealt{silva23, gruner23}).
 An alternative approach would be associating MS+WD binaries with open clusters.
 Even though the numbers are relatively small, these systems provide a reliable age estimate for the WD and the binary as a whole.